btcpayserver/btcpayserver-doc/FAQ/FAQ-LightningNetwork.md

 ### How many users can use Lightning Network in BTCPay?

-In BTCPay, only server admin has the Lightning Network node, due to technical and security reasons.
-On a self-hosted server, you can use only 1 Lightning Node.
-If you want to accept LN in multiple stores, you'll have to deploy a separate server for each store.
+Only server admin has the access to the Lightning Network node, for technical and security reasons.
+On a self-hosted server, you can use only one internal Lightning node.

+Server owners can use the same Lightning node for an unlimited number of stores tied to their admin account.
+Other users can connect to their external nodes.
+External connection is technically advanced task, and we recommend that if you want Lightning, you should deploy your own server, which comes with all the necessities bundled up.

 ### How to find node info and open a direct channel with a store using BTCPay?